Cognitive Behavioural Therapy

 How does CBT work?

 People tend to come to therapy to change the way they feel.
-However, in my experience, it can be hard to work simply on feeling brighter or calmer.
-CBT is based on the idea that difficult feelings arise in the context of certain patterns of thinking and behaviour.
-I have found that CBT can be a powerful tool to help people break their vicious cycles, by targeting unhelpful thoughts and behaviours.
+However, in my experience, it can be hard to work directly on feeling brighter or calmer.
+CBT can be a powerful tool to help people break their vicious cycles, by targeting unhelpful thoughts and behaviours.

 Although CBT is an approach that focuses on the present, I think it is important to understand past experiences in order to develop a joint understanding of how the current patterns have developed over time.